pkyurkchiev/practice-biel/README.md

 # Introduction to Web Programing
-This repository is part of the web programing course of Plovdiv University
+This repository is part of the practice course for Business Informatics with English Language of Plovdiv University

 #